alaserm/VisualTAF/README.md

 # Developing test cases
 - Doubleclick on "Demo.xlsx" node to open this file in Excel and assemble instructions
-- Expand "Keywords" node and click on any "*.js" file to see how instructions are implemented in JS
+- Expand "Keywords" node and doubleclick on any "**.js**" file to see how instructions are implemented in JS
-- Expand "Page Object" node and click on any "*.js" file to see how page object binding works
+- Expand "Page Object" node and doubleclick on any "**.js**" file to see how page object binding works
-- have question? contact alaserm@yahoo.com
+- have question? contact **alaserm@yahoo.com**